videojs/http-streaming/README.md

 In most cases **it is not necessary to separately install http-streaming**, as it has been included in the default build of Video.js since version 7.

-Only install if you need a specifc compination of video.js and http-streaming versions.
+Only install if you need a specifc combination of video.js and http-streaming versions.
 If installing separately, use the "core" version of Video.js without the bundled version of http-streaming.

 ### NPM
 To install `videojs-http-streaming` with npm, run